I write essays and reported journeys

-Here are a few favorites, mostly crossing essay and reportage.
+Here are a few favorites crossing essay and reportage.
 The rest can be found here.

 please don't call me pretty, I'm just sick and skinny

-When illness causes weight loss, reactions from friends, family, and even strangers can be “positive” in the worst possible way.
-(Personal story, interview, survey.)
+When illness causes weight loss or gain, reactions can come in the worst possible way.
+(Personal story on illness + body image issues with interview and survey.)

 my friend, the parrot